dbworth/NXT-ROS/README.md

 Upgrade the firmware on your NXT brick.
 The minimum required version is 1.28, but 1.31 is the latest as of Jan 2016.

-Clone the Fuerte branch of this repository:
+Clone the Groovy branch of this repository:
 > $ cd ~/
-> $ git clone https://github.com/dbworth/NXT-ROS.git --branch fuerte
+> $ git clone https://github.com/dbworth/NXT-ROS.git --branch groovy

 Copy the 3 stacks into your ROS Workspace.
 Note: you only need the `nxt` stack to get started.